aaditshah18/productivity_assistant_agent/README.md

     uv pip install -e .
     ```

-### 4. Install MCPs in Claude Desktop (Initial Registration)

-This step tells your Claude Desktop application about the tools your agent provides.

-1. Open a terminal window in your project's root directory.
-2. Ensure your virtual environment is active.
-3.  **Install the Calendar MCP**:
-    ```bash
-    mcp install productivity_assistant/servers/calendar_server.py
-    ```
-    *   You should see a "Successfully installed Google Calendar in Claude app" message.
-4.  **Install the Gmail MCP**:
-    ```bash
-    mcp install productivity_assistant/servers/gmail_server.py
-    ```
-    *   You should see a "Successfully installed Google Gmail in Claude app" message.
-5.  **Important**: After installing both, **close and re-open your Claude Desktop application** to ensure it registers these new MCPs correctly.

 ---

-## ▶️ Running the Agent
+## ▶️ Running the Agent (with GUI)

 This is where the magic happens!
-Your `main.py` script now manages the entire application, including starting and stopping the local MCP servers.
+Your `main.py` script now launches the Gradio GUI and manages the entire application, including starting and stopping the local MCP servers.

 1.  **Open a single terminal window.**
 2.  **Activate your virtual environment**: